sterlingphoenix/touchphat-stream/README.md

 ### [Pimoroni Touch pHAT](https://shop.pimoroni.com/products/touch-phat).

-You _will_ have to solder the GPIO header onto this guy.
+These don't come pre-assembled, so you will have to solder the GPIO header onto the board.
 You'll also need to install the required software; Pimoroni has a very good [Getting Started](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-touch-phat) page which explains how to do both.

 ### MicroSD Card